 Online News Editor – Nicky Avasthi

-Nicky is from Birmingham, and before you say it, NO she does not hail from the North (the Midlands exists, people!).
+Nicky is from Birmingham, and before you say it, she’s not a Northerner (The Midlands exists, people!).
 She is delighted to take up her role as Online News Editor, bringing her a step closer to taking over all forms of worldwide media (because this is obviously the next natural step following editing a student newspaper).
 As an English student, she is painfully aware of her lack of job prospects and general chances of survival when she finally steps out from under the shelter of the student bubble.
-When she isn’t publishing hopefully at least semi-engaging news stories for Expose, Nicky can be found tinkering away at the piano with pointless compositions, prioritising reading that has nothing to do with her course over essays that have to be read in time for her 8:30am seminar the next day or desolately going to the gym in a futile attempt to make up for her poor student diet.
+When she isn’t publishing hopefully at least semi-engaging news stories for Exeposé, Nicky can be found tinkering away at the piano with pointless compositions, prioritising reading that has nothing to do with her course over essays that have to be read in time for her 8:30am seminar the next day or desolately going to the gym in a futile attempt to make up for her poor student diet.
 Oh and she really, really loves dogs.
 Like, A LOT.

 Online News Editor – Ruby Bosanquet